Day-tripping a Women-owned Business Enclave in Salt Lake City

 Sister business districts invite shoppers to explore delectable restaurants and eccentric shops in one of Salt Lake's fastest-growing neighborhoods.

 While the lure of Salt Lake City’s shopping and dining experience attracts tourists to downtown, less than 10 blocks away is one of the city’s trendiest neighborhoods.
-It’s brimming with 40-plus women-owned businesses that are helping to boost the local economy, as well as each other.
+It’s brimming with more than 40 women-owned businesses that are helping to boost the local economy, as well as each other.
 (Check out the Utah Women-Owned Business Directory for more of the state's women-owned businesses.)

 The 9th and 9th District (900 East and 900 South) has grown exponentially since 2010.
 It has evolved from a small business haven tucked in between century-old residential homes to a thriving hang-out.
 As a bonus, just to its west is the Maven District, which can be considered a sister neighborhood.